denyhosts/denyhosts/README.txt

 ALL DISTRIBUTIONS
 =================

-Once you have installed DenyHosts, by default the directory /usr/share/denyhosts will be created and a sample configuration file will be copied into it.
-A sample daemon-control script will also be copied into the /usr/share/denyhosts directory.

 DenyHosts requires that a configuration file be created before it can function.
-The sample configuration file denyhosts.cfg-dist contains most of the possible settings and should be copied and then edited as such:
+The sample configuration file denyhosts.conf contains most of the possible settings and should be copied and then edited as such:

-# cp denyhosts.cfg-dist denyhosts.cfg
+# cp denyhosts.conf /etc

-# <edit> denyhosts.cfg
+# <edit> /etc/denyhosts.conf

 (where <edit> is your preferred text editor such as emacs, vi, etc)